Pranab Mukherjee: Lok Sabha

+Rajya Sabha

 Presidential election

 Mukherjee was nominated as the presidential candidate of the United Progressive Alliance on 15 June 2012 after considerable political intrigue.
 The elections were scheduled to be conducted on 19 July 2012 and the results were expected to be announced on 22 July 2012.
 The nominee of the National Democratic Alliance (NDA) was P. A. Sangma.
 To file his nomination for the presidential poll on 28 June, Mukherjee resigned from the government on 26 June 2012.

 In the election, Mukherjee received 7,13,763 votes, while Sangma had 3,15,987.
 In his victory speech, delivered outside his residence before the results were officially announced, he said:

 Mukherjee was sworn in by the Chief Justice of India on 25 July 2012, becoming the first Bengali to hold the post of President of India.
 After being administered the oath of office, he stated that we are in the midst of a fourth world war of terror (the third was the Cold war) and what minutes of peace can achieve cannot be achieved in many years of war.

 Congress President Sonia Gandhi and Prime Minister Manmohan Singh both congratulated Mukherjee on his election as president.
 Former Communist leader Somnath Chatterjee termed Mukherjee as one of "the best parliamentarians and statesmen of India" and said the country "has got the most able man for the top job".
 Opposition leader Sharad Yadav declared "the nation needed a president like Pranab Mukherjee".
 Delhi Chief Minister Sheila Dikshit commented and said Mukherjee will be "one of the wisest presidents".
 She further marvelled at the fact that parties in the opposition ranks supported Mukherjee.
 "Even the NDA broke up and wanted to vote for the president to be Pranab Mukherjee".
 The Bharatiya Janata Party (BJP) was reportedly "shocked" and "upset" at the cross-voting for Mukherjee by its legislative members.
 However, BJP party president Nitin Gadkari congratulated Mukherjee and said "I extend my hearty congratulations to Pranab Mukherjee on his election today as the new President of India".
 Gadkari further declared "I am sure that the country will make further development and progress.
 I wish him all success and a bright future".

 Zee News noted: "What is striking about [Mukherjee] is that after more than four decades in public life, the Opposition had no ammunition against him after he was declared UPA's choice for President.
 In spite of Team Anna making some noise about him being involved in some corruption cases, it has been more or less an easy ride for Pranab to Raisina Hill.
 Once when Sonia Gandhi announced his name, most of the allies and the Opposition came on board.
 Whereas, NDA partner JD(U) saw no merit in opposing him, one of the bitter critics of the Congress Shiv Sena too toed the line a little too easily.
 This support was not for Congress but for [Mukherjee]".